linuxdeepin/deepin-manual/manual-assets/personal/deepin-album/en_US/index.md

 ### Delete Photos from Albums

-1. On the Album interface, right-click a photo in an album.
+1. On the Albums interface, right-click a photo in an album.
 2. Select **Remove from album** to remove the photo from the album.

 ### Rename Albums

-1. On the Album interface, right-click the album to be renamed and select **Rename**.
+1. On the Albums interface, right-click the album to be renamed and select **Rename**.
 2. Enter the album name and press the **Enter** key on the keyboard or click the blank area of the interface.

 ### Export Albums

-1. On the Album interface, right-click an album.
+1. On the Albums interface, right-click an album.
 2. Select **Export**.

 ### Delete Albums

-1. On the Album interface, right-click an album.
+1. On the Albums interface, right-click an album.
 2. Select **Delete**.

 ## Main Menu

-In the main menu, you can create [New Albums](#Create New Albums), [Import Photos](#Import Photos), switch window themes, view help and get more information about Album.
+In the main menu, you can create [New albums](#Create New Albums), [Import photos](#Import Photos), switch window themes, view help and get more information about Album.

 ### Theme